 The Corporation will be required to raise additional funds in the future for the development of its projects and other activities through the issuance of additional equity or debt.
 The Corporation will also be dependent of various cost factors in respect of the possible development of the Troilus Project.
-Current financial and economic conditions in Canada and globally have been subject to increased uncertainties, marked by increased levels of inflation, higher interest rates, capital markets uncertainties, economic uncertainties as a consequence of the war in the Ukraine and other global geopolitical tensions, supply chain issues, fluctuation in energy and commodity prices, labour shortages and the COVID-19 pandemic.
+Current financial and economic conditions in Canada and globally have been subject to increased uncertainties, marked by increased levels of inflation, higher interest rates, capital markets uncertainties, economic uncertainties as a consequence of the war in the Ukraine and other global geopolitical tensions, supply chain issues, fluctuation in energy and commodity prices, labour shortages and uncertain recovery post COVID-19 pandemic.
+New events of this nature may occur in the future such as war, international terrorism, new pandemics or other health crisis.
 These factors may, collectively or in isolation, significantly increase the costs of developing a mine.
 Access to financing has also been negatively affected by these economic and financial uncertainties.
 These factors may affect the ability of the Corporation to obtain equity and/or debt financing in the future and, if obtained, influence the terms available to the Corporation.
 If these increased levels of volatility and market turmoil continue, the Corporation may not be able to secure appropriate debt or equity financing.
 If additional capital is raised by the issuance of shares from the treasury of the Corporation, shareholders may suffer dilution.
 Future borrowings by the Corporation or its subsidiaries may increase the level of financial and interest rate risk to the Corporation as the Corporation will be required to service future indebtedness.